MystenLabs/sui-stack-messaging-sdk/Setup.md

 | ------------ | -------------------------------------------------- | -------- |
 | `SealClient` | End-to-end encryption for messages and attachments | ✅ Yes   |

+> [!NOTE]
-> **Note:** The `WalrusStorageAdapter` works without `WalrusClient` by using direct publisher/aggregator URLs.
+> The `WalrusStorageAdapter` works without `WalrusClient` by using direct publisher/aggregator URLs.
 In the future, we plan to support the `WalrusClient` as an option, enabling features like the upload relay.

-### Session Key Configuration
+### Seal Session Key Configuration

 Choose **one** of these approaches: